Mehandi Laga Ke Rakhna: Plot

 The film begins with the venture of Raja, who is unemployed.
-But like every father, Raja's father Narayan wants the Raja to do some work, but the Raja messes up all the work with his wrong activities, all of which expel him from his job, Narayan is very upset with these activities.
+But like every father, Raja's father, Narayan, wants Raja to do some work, but the Raja messes up all the work with his wrong activities, all of which expel him from his job and Narayan is very upset with these activities.

-One day Raja finds a beautiful girl named Kajal and learns that he is a music teacher at school.
+One day Raja finds a beautiful girl named Kajal and learns that she is a music teacher at school.
 Raja starts working with Kajal in school as a peon, and Narayan is pleased with Raja's improvement and job.
 After a few days, the entire school goes to the "Swachhata Abhiyan" where Raja expresses his love to Kajal, who feels bad and slaps Raja.

-Narayan gets to know the whole thing and takes him to a friend's house for entertaining Raja, where the friend's (Mahendra Babu) daughter marriage, Raja meets all the family members of Mahendra Babu.
-But his surprise does not remain when he sees that the girl who has come to the wedding is no other girl she is Kajal, whom he loves.
+Narayan gets to know the whole thing and takes Raja to a friend's house for entertainment.
+At the friend's (Mahendra Babu) daughter's marriage, Raja meets all the family members of Mahendra Babu.
+But to his surprise, he sees that the girl who has come to the wedding is Kajal, whom he loves.

-After that, the Raja stops at Kajal's home, and helps in the preparation of his wedding.
-Then slowly, Kajal gets so impressed by the goodness of Raja that she starts loving him, and the day after Kajal expresses her love to Raja, her wedding procession will come only two days later.
+After that, Raja stops at Kajal's home, and helps in the preparation of her wedding.
+Then slowly, Kajal gets so impressed by the goodness of Raja that she starts loving him.
+The day after Kajal expresses her love to Raja, her wedding procession comes only two days later.
 This is the story of how the Raja and Kajal decide between love and rituals.